 5. Become a Rescue Volunteer

-Hopefully you won't ever actually be called into action.
-However, with the increasing rate of disasters, your help could be crucial in the aftermath of a hurricane, earthquake, flood, or other disaster.
+Hopefully, you won’t ever actually be called into action.
+However, with the increasing rate of disasters, your help could be crucial in the aftermath of a hurricane, earthquake, flood, or another disaster.

 I also know a lot of good-hearted people who’ve gone abroad to help in rescue missions after disasters.

 When you join a volunteer rescue squad, you not only get training and practice on your first aid skills, but you also get to meet a lot of amazing people.
 These people can be so inspiring and will become lifelong friends.